jonasmcferreira/whiteiron/jhed-wasteland/setting.md

 | **Seat of the Noble Jhed** | 35 | 30     | 20           | -                      | 50          |
 | **Witch's Nip**    | 30        | 4      | 30           | 50                     | -           |

-### Key of Thieves
+### Key Thieves

-- small key of islands is the most direct path to Jhed, these thieves are the last remnants of the Thieve Kings
+- small key of islands is the most direct path to Jhed, these thieves are the last remnants of the Thieves Kings

 ## The Code of the Snow